 electron is not found).

-shell such as
+by default using a shell such as

 The following options control which front-end (usually a browser), if any, is started.